Skip to main content

 What Is the Primary Hormonal Consequence of Night Work?

 The primary hormonal consequence of night work is the inversion of the cortisol and melatonin rhythm, the body’s main stress and sleep signals.
-Normally, cortisol rises with the dawn, providing energy and alertness for the day ahead, while melatonin rises with darkness, initiating sleep and processes.
+Normally, cortisol rises with the dawn, providing energy and alertness for the day ahead, while melatonin rises with darkness, initiating sleep and cellular repair processes.

-Night forces the body into a state of conflict with this natural cycle.
+Night shift work forces the body into a state of conflict with this natural cycle.
 Exposure to artificial light during the night actively suppresses melatonin production, robbing the body of its most potent internal antioxidant and sleep-initiating signal.

 Simultaneously, the demand to be awake and alert at night places a chronic stress on the adrenal system, leading to dysregulated cortisol patterns.
 This fundamental disruption is the epicenter from which other long-term health risks radiate, affecting metabolic, endocrine, and cellular health.